airbnb/DeepLinkDispatch/README.md

 which saves you from defining a lot prefixes.

+**Note:** if using incremental annotation preocessing all custom deeplinks **must** be configured in gradle.
+Otherwise they do not work!
+See: [Incremental annotation processing](https://github.com/airbnb/DeepLinkDispatch#incremental-annotation-processing)

 ## Usage

 Add to your project `build.gradle` file (Latest version is [![DeeplinkDispatch version](https://badge.fury.io/gh/airbnb%2FDeepLinkDispatch.svg)](https://badge.fury.io/gh/airbnb%2FDeepLinkDispatch)